orbitalsonic/SonicFCM/README.md

 Add FCM dependencies in App level build.gradle.
 ```
     dependencies {
-             implementation 'com.github.orbitalsonic:sonicfcm:1.0.3'
+             implementation 'com.github.orbitalsonic:SonicFCM:2.0.0-alpha-01'
     }
 ```

 ### Step 4

-Finally intialize Firebase and setup FCM in application class or in your "MainActivity"
+Finally, initialize Firebase and setup FCM in the application class or your "MainActivity"

 ```
     SonicFCM.setupFCM(this, "YourTopicName")